 Te Puia is a village of māoris.
-It smells pretty bad but it’s worth going there, let me tell you why:
+It smells pretty bad (due to the sulfur) but it’s worth going there, let me tell you why:

 1- the famous Pohutu Geyser.

 You can watch the Pohutu Geyser erupt, it is amazing!
 (You might get a little sprinkled with cold water) and you can take as many photos as you like, and there’s also a bunch of mini geysers around the Pohutu Geyser, the mini ones just keep spitting lots of water,

 Inside Te Puia there’s a little area with kiwis, they don’t want you to take photos but it’s still really cool to see kiwis,

 3- carving school.

 You are not allowed to go in there and start carving but you can watch the students make beautiful carvings.

 This is just like the carving school but it’s not carving on wood it’s making art with flax.